enewe101/corenlpy/README.rst

     {"corenlp_path": "path/to/the/corenlp/unzipped/dir"}

-To run corenlp on a file calld "my_file", you would do something like this:
+To run corenlp on all the files in "my_dir", you would do something like
+this:

 .. code-block:: python

     >>> import corenlpy as c
     >>> c.corenlp('path/to/my_file')

-By default, this will run CoreNLP on all the files in my_dir, putting the and write the resulting xml files to that directory.
+This will run CoreNLP on all the files in my_dir, and write the resulting xml files to that directory.

-The corenlp function allows you to specify various options.
+You to specify various options to control how CoreNLP is run.
 You can specify one or more input directories, or one or more input files, as well as set the output directory.
-You can choose different output formats, set the number of concurrent threads, and pass in options normally specified in the CoreNLP properties file using a dict.
+You can choose different output formats, set the number of concurrent threads, and pass in `"properties file" options <http://stanfordnlp.github.io/CoreNLP/cmdline.html>`_ (see subheading "Configuration") using a dict.
 The following examples illustrate these options

 First, you can specify one or more input directories, one or more